mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ## Strands of emerging variations of Activity Theory

 As part of the growing uptake of AT beyond the USSR,  researchers forged new concepts in these varied strands of activity theory.
-The next section explores these concepts within these strands of activity of third generation activity theory (3GAT), and mutual appropriation .
+The next section explores these concepts within two broad strands of activity.
+The first is that of third generation activity theory (3GAT), centred around the work of Engeström and colleagues in Finland.
+The second is a more loosely grouped strand stemming from the work of Michael Cole and colleagues drawing on a tradition of American pragmatism within the context of the community of learning sciences researchers.
+It includes concepts of funds of knowledge, ideocultures and communities of learners which are relevant to this study.

 ### 3GAT and Expansive learning